cpettitt/watch-sync/README.md

   `preserveTimestamps = "dir"` to enable this for directories.
 Use `preserveTimestamps = "all"` to enable this for both files and directories.
   Use `preserveTimestamps = "non"` to disable this feature.

+#### Events

+- `ready` is fired after the initial sync of the file system.
+The initial sync occurs as `add`, `change`, and `delete` events as described below.
+- `add` is fired when a file or directory is added.
+- `change` is fired when a file or directory is changed.
+- `delete` is fired when a file or directory is removed.

 ### `watchSync.version()`